panrg/path-properties/draft-enghardt-panrg-path-properties.md

 : A property that is observed for a specific path element or path, e.g., using measurements.
 For example, the one-way delay of a specific packet can be measured.

 Estimated property:
 : An approximate calculation or judgement of the value of a property.
-For example, an estimated property may describe the maximum data rate of an Ethernet link or the expected median one-way latency of packets sent on a path within the next second.
+For example, an estimated property may describe the expected median one-way latency of packets sent on a path within the next second.
 An estimated property includes the reliability of the estimate.
 The notion of reliability depends on the property.
 For example, it may be the confidence level and interval for numerical properties or the likelihood that a property holds for non-numerical properties.

 # Domain Properties